The importance of positive self-esteem for kids

 • Have the courage to make good decisions, even in the face of peer pressure

-The toll of negative self-esteem on kids
+How negative self-esteem impacts kids

 Many kids have trouble building and maintaining positive self-esteem, for lots of reasons.
 One common reason is when kids struggle in school.